Can You Recycle Tea Bags? Everything You Should Know! 🍵

 Uncut tea bags served as controls to check it wasn’t the cutting that was causing the leaching of microplastics.
 Particles released from the teabag packaging are several orders of magnitude higher than plastic loads previously reported in other foods.

 Let us first use a simple comparison to highlight why it is important to recycle tea bags.

 To illustrate, there are 0.005 micrograms of microplastics per gram of table salt versus 16 micrograms with just one cup of tea.
 A stark contrast indeed.
 See our recent blog on the similar aspect of baby wipes.

 To test for possible toxicity, Tufenkji’s and her colleagues exposed water fleas to contaminated water.
 Results included significant behavioural effects and developmental malformations although the particles did not kill the water fleas.

 In conclusion, the report concludes that it is still unclear with regard to potential health risks in humans.

 Recycle tea bags: analysing results

-Amounts released compared to recorded studies into things like bottled water, Laura Hernandez, says they were surprised by the results.
+Laura Hernandez expresses surprise at the results when comparing released amounts with recorded studies on things like bottled water.
 She says the discrepancy could be in part due to the fact they focused on the tiniest of particles.
 Hernandez and her team did not disclose the particular tea brands used in their study.
 See our blog on microbeads and their impact on the environment.